Comparative Analysis

 Three civilizations that coexisted but barely knew each other.
 Yet the structural parallels in their political thinking, narrative patterns, and moral dilemmas are striking — not because of contact, but because power operates the same way everywhere.

-Greece, Persia, and China in the 5th–3rd centuries BCE: twelve points of convergence across the classical canon.
+Greece, Persia, and China in the 5th–3rd centuries BC: twelve points of convergence across the classical canon.

 I